 Refrigeration is a helpful tool to keep foods fresh longer.
 When food is held at a proper temperature, the growth of bacteria slows down, which helps reduce the risk of food poisoning.

-To keep your perishable foods fresh, make sure your refrigerator is set at or below 40°F. This will help keep foods out of what's called the “temperature danger zone."
-This zone is the temperature range where bacteria multiply quickest, between 40°F and 140°F. Keep a refrigerator thermometer inside your refrigerator in the front where it can be easily read to help make sure you’re in the right zone.
+To keep your perishable foods fresh, make sure your refrigerator is set at or below 40°F. This will help keep foods out of the “temperature danger zone."
+This zone is the temperature range where bacteria multiply quickest, between 40°F and 140°F. Keep a refrigerator thermometer inside your refrigerator to help make sure you’re in the right zone.
+Place it somewhere near the front of the refrigerator, where it can be read easily.

-Make sure groceries, ingredients when preparing food and leftovers don’t sit out at room temperature for longer than two hours.
+Make sure perishable foods don’t sit out at room temperature for longer than two hours.
 In hot weather (90°F or above), this time is reduced to one hour.
 The longer food sits out at these temperatures, the more time bacteria has to multiply.
+This applies to groceries, leftovers and ingredients used while cooking.

 Find a Nutrition Expert